gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 ```

 \indent Unfortunately for our statistic, there were very few responses in some combinations of
-categories even with $N=319$.
+categories even with $N = 319$.
 For example, there was only one response
 each in the combinations for students that copied on papers and lied
 to get out of exams, papers, and both.
 Some other categories were pretty small
 as well in the groups that only had one behavior present.
 To get a higher